aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

-Gets or sets the format of the generated images. default value: PNG.
+the format of the generated images. default value: PNG.

 **Returns:**
 int